Railway electrification in New Zealand: Otira and Lyttelton Tunnels

-In 1929, the Lyttelton Line through the Lyttelton Rail Tunnel was electrified.
-This tunnel (opened in 1867) was short and had a lesser gradient than Otira (0.3%) but replacement of steam operation was desirable.
+On 14 February 1929, the Lyttelton Line through the Lyttelton Rail Tunnel was electrified.
+This tunnel (opened on 9 December 1867) was short and had a lesser gradient than the Otira (0.3%) but replacement of steam operation was desirable.
 Electrification of this and other lines was being studied by the Public Works Department as early as 1911.

 The Merz & McLellan Report

 The 1925 report by the English consulting firm of Merz & McLellan was commissioned by the Minister of Railways Gordon Coates to investigate electrification of suburban services in the four main centres of Auckland, Wellington, Christchurch and Dunedin.
 For Christchurch it recommended electrification of the Lyttelton Line but not the main lines north and south.
 Now only Auckland and Wellington have suburban passenger services.
 The firm's partner Charles Merz of Newcastle upon Tyne had reported on Melbourne suburban electrification in 1908 and 1912.

 Wellington electrification

-Several Wellington lines were then electrified: in 1938, the Johnsonville Line; and from 1940, the Kapiti Line section of the NIMT north of Wellington to Paekakariki through the two Tawa Tunnels which were part of the Tawa Flat Deviation.
+Several Wellington lines were then electrified: in 1938, the Johnsonville Line; and from 1940, the Kāpiti Line section of the NIMT north of Wellington to Paekakariki through the two Tawa Tunnels which were part of the Tawa Flat Deviation.
 This line also had steep gradients (1 in 57) on the bank from Paremata up to Pukerua Bay.

 In February 1946, it was decided to electrify the remaining Wellington suburban lines to the Hutt Valley as there was a shortage of coal for locomotives, and also to replace commuter steam trains with EMUs, as the Hutt Valley was now largely residential with new state housing replacing market gardens.
-When the extra EMUs arrived in 1949, they were initially used for the Kapiti Line to Paekakariki while the Hutt Valley lines to Upper Hutt and Melling were electrified.
+When the extra EMUs arrived in 1949, they were initially used for the Kāpiti Line to Paekakariki while the Hutt Valley lines to Upper Hutt and Melling were electrified.
 So in the Hutt Valley, EMUs were supplemented in peak periods by older carriages hauled by electric locomotives until they were replaced by the Ganz-Mavag EMUs from 1986.

-The Johnsonville and Melling lines were short branch lines which were originally part of the main line (NIMT) north and the Hutt Valley line to the Wairarapa, until the lines replaced by deviations.
-The sections of these lines that were retained were mainly used for suburban commuter services, with initially some stock traffic to Johnsonville (later to Raroa).
+The Johnsonville and Melling lines were short branch lines which were originally part of the main line (NIMT) north and the Hutt Valley line to the Wairarapa, until the lines were replaced by deviations.
+The sections of these lines that were retained were mainly used for suburban commuter services, with initially some stock traffic (cattle and sheep) to Johnsonville (later to Raroa).